tmobile/magentaA11y/_checklist-native/toggle-switch.md

   - If necessary, use property wrapper `@AccessibilityFocusState` to assign identifiers to specific views to manually shift focus from one view to another as the user interacts with the screen with VoiceOver on.

 ### Announcement examples
+- “Label, off, double tap to toggle setting”     On or off
+- “Label, off, switch button, double tap to toggle setting”   On or off
+- “Label, dimmed, switch button, off”  Disabled state

 ## Android